Skip to main content

 The actual film doesn't warrant much discussion at all, given it does little more than attempt to dine out on nostalgia for the first movie.
 Sydney has taken up residence in a town the film is at great lengths to tell you is similar to Woodsboro (remember that place from the first film?).
 She has a daughter who is the same age she was in the first film, called Tatum (remember that name from the first film?).
 Her daughter wears Sydney's "iconic" leather jacket (remember that from the first film?).
 Tatum is even introduced in a scene that is almost a complete recreation of Sydney's introduction back in the day.

-It's all done with a wink and a nudge, like the film thinks acknowledging its pure nostalgia bait is a suitable substitute for the now completely absent genre commentary that has previously defined the franchise.
+It's all done with a wink and a nudge, like the film thinks acknowledging it is pure nostalgia bait is a suitable substitute for the now completely absent genre commentary that has previously defined the franchise.
 The plot involves potential AI and deepfakes so is rife for the sort of meta analysis that the original did so well, but their inclusion ends up being nothing more than a way to force in cameos from characters who died in previous films.

 Speaking of dead characters, you are left to wonder if the town has already been cleared out by a masked killer given how empty it feels.
 Chases take place in lifeless streets and a rehearsal for a school show involves about half a dozen people.
 It's a far cry from the lived in Woodsboro the film is so desperately trying to evoke and feels like a step down in ambition from the last entry's New York escapades.